Buffalo Memorial Auditorium: World University Games

 The basketball events of the World University Games were held at the venue in July 1993.
 The United States defeated Canada in the gold medal game 95–90 before a crowd of 11,000.

 Hockey

 American Hockey League

 The American Hockey League's Buffalo Bisons played 30 seasons at the Memorial Auditorium, beginning with the 1940–41 season.
+After winning their first Calder Cup in 1943, the Bisons hired John Ducey to handle public relations, and manage the Memorial Auditorium.
 The Bisons won five Calder Cup championships, with the last coming in 1970 during the franchise's final game.
 The team folded in 1970 after the National Hockey League awarded Buffalo an expansion team.

 On May 15, 1973, the Cincinnati Swords, then the Sabres' AHL affiliate, played the final game of the 1973 Calder Cup Finals at the Auditorium.
 The Swords won the Calder Cup with a 5–1 win over the Nova Scotia Voyageurs in front of 15,019 fans—the largest playoff crowd in AHL history at the time.
 The Rochester Americans also played several games at the Aud after they became the Sabres' affiliate, including several during their 1987 Calder Cup championship season.